WebAhead/master-reference/curriculum-planning/minutes/2017(1)-curriculum-meeting.md

 Finn: Regardless of the other proposal, we’ll still have one framework week, so important to know what should go into that week.

-Zooey: The decision can stand, but the time horizon for actioning it might not be in
+Zooey: The decision can stand, but the time horizon for actioning it might not be in the next cohort.

 Olli: What are the reasons for Hapi?